The Cultural Politics of Emotion: Summary of Ahmed's hypothesis

 Ahmed argues emotions are cultural practices, as opposed to psychological states.
 Bodies are given value through emotion and thus the bodies, as well as the individuals, become aligned with a popular ideology.
 Cultural politics of emotions create "others" by aligning some bodies with each other inside a community and marginalizing other bodies.
 The repetition of words elicits an emotional response that only grows as repetition becomes more frequent.
 Words often generate meaning because of their history and context, but eventually, they can take on a new meaning.
-Emotions are material rhetoric - they have affective power and can dictate our modes of life.
+Emotions are material rhetoric—they have affective power and can dictate our modes of life.
 They are gateways into the social and material world.
 Emotions can lead to collective politics and social alliances; this social power is exhibited through politics and social movement, even to create national identities.
 To illustrate her points, Ahmed analyses public texts and the figurative language that they employ to name or perform emotion.
 Ahmed's theory encourages readers to consider the political implications of emotion.

 Contents

 Ahmed's book comments on three political events and ideas: the reconciliation of Australian Aboriginal children to their families, the public's response to international terrorism, and asylum and immigration in the United Kingdom.
 She analyses texts surrounding these concepts to demonstrate how emotions are public and how the public is emotive.

-The book consists of eight chapters, all of which are centred around the relationship between political beliefs, emotions and identity; it discusses the consequences of the interactions between these three factors.
+The book consists of eight chapters, all of which are centered around the relationship between political beliefs, emotions and identity; it discusses the consequences of the interactions between these three factors.
 Each section discusses a different topic, which is as follows: